SecureBankingAccessToolkit/securebanking-spring-config-server/README.md

-# securebanking-openbanking-config-rs
+# securebanking-spring-cloud-config-server
-The Spring configuration for the securebanking-openbanking projects
+A Dockerised Spring cloud config server for the securebanking projects